itmat/pre-pade/README.md

 Installing
 ==========

-Pre-PADE is built using CMake.
+Pre-PADE is built using CMake version 2.8.x.

 To download and install it, please follow these steps:

 1. Clone the repository